Keep Your Startup Out Of The Sand

 Secondly, I assert that the actual wording of the NDA is not so important.
 Every attorney has their own NDA, and somehow every one of them is better than the others.
 Don’t let your attorney charge you a ton for one of these.
 You can consider special allowances for your situation if you want, but if you choose your vendors and associations well, you’ll never need to enforce it.
 Use one, for sure, but don’t let the NDA become a sand trap.

-As you move forward, get direction from those who have been there.
-Find the right attorney to consult with, and challenge their recommendations (to see if they are really right for you).
+As you move forward, get direction from those who have been down your part of the path.
+Find a good attorney to consult with, THEN challenge their recommendations (to see if they are really right for you).
+Don't waste your time with an attorney that does not seem to gel with you or with your product.

 Most of all, trust people.
 Choose your resources carefully, use an NDA, then trust them and keep moving.
 If you find that IP starts consuming too many resources (money, time, worry, etc.) back off and re-evaluate.
 Don’t get stuck.